Skip to main content

 • SMO 3: International Standards on Auditing

-The Act on Auditors of 2009 as amended in 2022 delegates audit standard-setting authority to CACR under the supervision of PAOB which approves final auditing standards.
+The Act on Auditors of 2009 as amended in 2023 delegates audit standard-setting authority to CACR under the supervision of PAOB which approves final auditing standards.
 CACR has established an ongoing process to translate, adopt, and publish the ISA as issued by the IAASB.
-The 2021 Handbook is currently effective.
-ISA 600 (effective December 2023) will be translated and adopted by end of 2023.
+The 2022 Handbook is currently effective.
+The ISA for LCE (effective December 2025) will be translated and adopted by end of 2024.

 CACR reports that it organizes and delivers annual training on ISA and other relevant topics to enhance members’ understanding and implementation, especially around any updates and changes to the standards.
 It also has provided its members with several tools and manuals such as a translated version of the Guide to Quality Control for Small and Medium Practices.
 In addition, articles dealing with major changes and critical issues are regularly published in its professional magazines.